 Students receive the high-quality education provided by a private university with professors who want to teach, guide, encourage and inspire the next generation of leaders, entrepreneurs and professionals.

 In U.S.News & World Report’s publication Best Colleges, Bradley consistently ranks as a top school among Midwest Regional Universities providing a full range of undergraduate and master’s programs.
-In its 2015 edition, Bradley ranked as the top university of its type in Illinois and fourth among all universities in its region.
+In its 2017 edition, Bradley ranked as the top university of its type in Illinois and sixth among all universities in its region.

 Individuals who aren’t sure what they want to study may learn about a vast number of choices through the University’s Academic Exploration Program (AEP) — the perfect starting point.
 This nationally recognized program provides students with opportunities to identify their academic interests, understand their skills and evaluate careers that reflect their values and aspirations.